-A white paper is an authoritative guide that discusses issues on a certain subject along with a solution on how to solve them.
-The term white paper came about after the government color-coded reports to indicate who could access it, with the color white referring to public access.
+A white paper is an authoritative guide that discusses issues on a certain subject, along with a proposed solution for handling them.
+The term, “white paper”, came about after the government color-coded reports to indicate who could access them, with the color white referring to public access.

-White papers are commonly used today in the fields of business, politics, and technology to discuss challenges and issues faced in the industry and solutions on how to overcome them.
+White papers are commonly used today in the fields of business, politics, and technology to discuss challenges, issues faced, and solutions on how to overcome the challenges.

 Types of White Papers in Companies

-There are three types of white papers that are used by companies:
+There are three types of white papers that are commonly used by companies:

 - Technology – Discusses a specific technology and its benefits

 - Hybrid – Addresses the benefits to the business along with some technical details on the product/service.

 Also, white papers are now being used commercially as a document for marketing and sales.
 They are also prominently used in the field of technology to discuss the potential uses of a new product and how it can help increase the efficiency of processes in companies.

 Although a white paper discusses the uses of the product, it is ultimately a marketing tool that promotes the company through a sponsorship of the document.
 The distribution of the paper also helps the company gain sales leads.

 Keep the following points in mind when selecting a topic for a white paper: